-The role of the Council is not to mediate or negotiate between the complainant and the hedge owner but to decide on whether - in the words of the Act - the hedge is adversely affecting the complainant's reasonable enjoyment of their property.
-In doing so, the Council must take account of all relevant factors and must strike a balance between the competing interests of the complainant and hedge owner, as well as the interests of the wider community.
+The role of the council is not to mediate or negotiate between the complainant and the hedge owner but to decide on whether the hedge is adversely affecting the complainant's reasonable enjoyment of their property.
+In doing so, the council must take account of all relevant factors and must strike a balance between the competing interests of the complainant and hedge owner, as well as the interests of the wider community.

-If the Council consider the circumstances justify it, the Council will issue a formal notice to the hedge owner which will set out what they must do to the hedge to remedy the problem, and when by.
+If the council considers the circumstances justify it, the Council will issue a formal notice to the hedge owner which will set out what they must do to the hedge to remedy the problem, and when by.
 Failure to carry out the works required by the authority is an offence which, on prosecution, could lead to a fine of up to £1,000.

 - The legislation does not require all hedges to be cut down to a height of 2 metres